Equipment Safety · 2–5 min talk

 Safety Reminders

-• Inspect cords before use.
+• Inspect floor fans before use.

-• Route cords away from walkways.
+• Route cords to prevent trips.

 Ask the Crew